0x4337/0xExplain-client/README.md

 0xExplain is a powerful tool designed to simplify the analysis and understanding of Ethereum transactions, smart contracts, wallets and more data points.
 It leverages the GPT-4 AI model to provide detailed, human-like explanations of complex data.

 - Input Ethereum data
-- Get GPT-4 Powered Explinations
+- Get ✨ GPT-4 ✨ Powered Explinations in a variety of formats
-- ✨ Magic ✨

 ## Features